borgbackup/borg/docs/deployment/central-backup-server.rst

 Central repository server with Ansible or Salt
 ==============================================

-This section will give an example how to setup a borg repository server for multiple clients.
+This section will give an example how to setup a |project_name| repository server for multiple clients.

 Machines